 Questions about coming to church at Holy Communion?
 We share the answers!

 Our service of Holy Eucharist begins at 10 am on Sunday Mornings.
 Church School will gather at 9:50 am or sometimes starts their program at the beginning of the main service after the processional hymn.
 Any changes are typically noted on the church calendar.

 Our services represent a combination of the traditional elements of worship and music with contemporary themes.
 Our choir typically performs an anthem at each service.
 There’s something for everyone to enjoy during our services.
-Episcopal services are liturgical in nature.
-That means the movement of the service is in a particular order; the ministry of the […]

 Our Mission Statement is: “Accepting all people, Sharing God’s love, Teaching God’s ways” – every one is accepted at Holy Communion just as you are.
 People dress anywhere from their ‘Sunday Best’ to blue jeans.
 What’s important is that you come to church!

 Street parking is available free of charge until 12 pm on Sundays for all visitors to Holy Communion in Lake Geneva.
 The meters do not need to be fed until 12 pm onwards.
 The closest parking is available on Broad Street itself.

 Due to the busy nature of Lake Geneva in the summer, it is wise to arrive about 15 minutes early in order to be sure to secure a spot within easy walking distance, no more than a minute away from the church.

 Programs for children are located in the rooms found exiting from the front left of the sanctuary and up the center stairs.
 We provide crafts and other age appropriate Christian instruction and activities in a welcoming and fun environment.
 Each Sunday we invite all children to participate, but children are always welcome to stay in church with their parents or caregivers.